-Maverick on Television
+Maverick on television

 The TV Western Maverick debuted in 1957 and ran until 1962.
 The series featured card player Bret Maverick and sometimes other family members, like brother Bart Maverick.

-Maverick in the Movies
+Maverick in the movies

 Usage of the name stayed flat until the popular movie Top Gun was released in 1986.
 The film starred Tom Cruise as a navy pilot Lt.
 Pete “Maverick” Mitchell.

 Another movie that may have added to the momentum was Maverick (1994), which starred Mel Gibson and was based on the original television series.

-Maverick in Sports
+Maverick in sports

 The name has really picked up steam in the last few years, perhaps due in part to the success of the Dallas Mavericks basketball team, which made it to the finals during the 2005-06 season and won the finals in 2010-2011.
-(Texas was the state with the most Mavericks in both 2006 and in 2010, incidentally.)
+(Texas was the state with the most baby Mavericks in both 2006 and in 2010, incidentally.)

-Maverick in The Future
+Maverick in the future

 Given the current trajectory, the name set to become increasingly popular in the next few years.

 How high do you think it will go?